joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/17/world/europe/windsor-castles-state-dinner-features-lavish-menu.html

 **Spirit Airlines Pilot Scolded for Apparently Flying Near Air Force One**\
-`On audio from LiveATC.net, a website that broadcasts air traffic control communications, an air traffic controller can be heard telling a Spirit Airlines pilot to “pay attention” after flying too close to Air Force One.`\
+`An air traffic controller can be heard telling a Spirit Airlines pilot to “pay attention” after flying too close to Air Force One, according to audio taken from LiveATC.net, a website that broadcasts air traffic control communications.`\
 https://nytimes.com/video/us/100000010405823/air-traffic-control-spirit-airlines-scolded.html

 **What we heard at Canucks media day ahead of training camp, and what it all means**\